composer/composer/doc/articles/plugins.md

 > installed plugins.
 This may be particularly helpful if any of the plugins
 > causes errors and you wish to update or uninstall it.

+## Plugin Helpers

+As of Composer 2, due to the fact that DownloaderInterface can sometimes return Promises and have been split up in more steps than they used to, we provide a [SyncHelper][11] to make downloading and installing packages easier.

 [1]: ../04-schema.md#type
 [2]: ../04-schema.md#extra
 [3]: https://github.com/composer/composer/blob/master/src/Composer/Plugin/PluginInterface.php